 Bow Hill Blueberries, Bow

 This family-owned u-pick blueberry farm usually opens for the season around July.
-However, it is only open on weekends, on Saturdays and Sundays, starting at 10 a.m.
+However, it is only open on weekends, starting at 10 a.m.
 Check the website for updates closer to the date.

 Broers Farms Inc, Monroe